-The key management personnel of the Board include the Treasurer, the governing board members, and the Chief Executive and the five members of the Executive Group, State Superannuation Office who have responsibility for the strategic direction and management of the Board.
+The key management personnel of the Board include the Treasurer, the governing board members, and the Chief Executive and members of the Executive Leadership Group, State Superannuation Office who have responsibility for the strategic direction and management of the Board.

-The compensation detailed below excludes salaries and other benefits the Treasurer receives as their remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable form the Consolidated Account (via the DTF).
-The Chief Executive and Executive Leadership Group, State Superannuation Office, are compensated through the DTF so their compensation is also not included below.
+The compensation detailed below excludes salaries and other benefits the Treasurer receives as their remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable form the Consolidated Account (via the Department of Treasury and Finance).
+The Chief Executive, State Superannuation Office is compensated through the Department of Treasury and Finance so their compensation is also not included below.